Paz de la Huerta: Abuse allegations

-De la Huerta, at the height of the Me Too movement, said in an interview with Vanity Fair that movie mogul Harvey Weinstein raped her on two occasions in 2010, once after demanding to enter her apartment and have a drink, and once showing up after she had been subjected to repeated phone calls and had been drinking.
+De la Huerta, at the height of the Me Too movement, said in an interview with Vanity Fair that movie mogul Harvey Weinstein raped her on two occasions in 2010, once after demanding to enter her apartment and have a drink, and once showing up after she had been subjected to repeated phone calls and was intoxicated.
 De la Huerta came forward to police in 2017, within the New York state statute of limitations for rape in the first degree, and the New York District Attorney's Office was considering bringing charges against Weinstein.
 While charges have yet to be filed in de la Huerta's case, Weinstein has been charged in New York with the rape of another woman.
 More than 75 women accused Weinstein of sexual abuse.

 In November 2018, de la Huerta filed a $60 million lawsuit in Los Angeles Superior Court accusing Weinstein of raping her in 2010 and then embarking on a campaign of harassment that she contends damaged her career.
 "After Weinstein raped me for the second time I went to a journalist," de la Huerta said in a 2024 interview.
 "Shortly after that I got fired from Boardwalk Empire and was blackmailed into making this B movie called Nurse 3D.
-During the filming I was hit by a truck; an ambulance in one of the scenes piloted by a “stunt driver” drove right into me."
+During the filming I was hit by a truck; an ambulance in one of the scenes piloted by a 'stunt driver' drove right into me."
+De la Huerta stated that she was hospitalized for over two years after being struck by the vehicle, and was subsequently "blackmailed" into taking 300 milligrams of Seroquel shortly before a subsequent court hearing.

-De la Huerta stated she was hospitalized for over two years after being struck by the vehicle, and was subsequently "blackmailed" into taking 300 milligrams of Seroquel shortly before a subsequent court hearing.
-In the same interview, de la Huerta stated she had been living in hiding from her parents, of whom she accused of exploiting and harassing her: "I have nearly died many times.
+In 2021, she ran away from her father in Madrid.
+In a 2024 interview, de la Huerta stated she is now living in hiding from her parents, of whom she accused of exploiting and harassing her: "I have nearly died many times.
 And guess what, now I want to expose it and all the abuse I have suffered at the hands of my family, which was basically Satanic ritual abuse.
 Satanic abuse is real, and I was a victim of it.
 I come from Spanish royalty, this is the thing.
 And they think they can get away with murder.
 Spain is kind of corrupt.
-I have evidence, and when I show people the things I’ve survived, they’re like, “How are you alive?”"
+I have evidence, and when I show people the things I've survived, they're like, 'How are you alive?'"